Car Accidents in Chicago, IL

 Steps in a Chicago Car Accident Lawsuit

-Each case is unique which means there is no “right” timeline for a Chicago car accident lawsuit, but typically cases proceed in a similar manner.
+Each case is unique, so there is no “right” timeline for a Chicago car accident lawsuit, but typically cases proceed in a similar manner.

 - In Illinois, the statute of limitations is two years from the date of injury, meaning you have two years from the date of your accident to file a Chicago car accident lawsuit.
 It is imperative you contact a Chicago car accident lawyer to discuss the details of your case as quickly as possible as to not miss your chance of filing a lawsuit.

 - If, after an investigation into the facts, the attorney agrees to proceed with your case, a Chicago car accident lawsuit will be filed on your behalf.

 - After the filing of the lawsuit, the discovery phase of the litigation occurs – where information and evidence are exchanged and depositions of the parties and potential witnesses will be conducted.

 - In many cases, after the completion of the discovery phase but before the trial, the parties will attempt to resolve the case.
-While some cases can be resolved in as little in six months, the facts of each case will dictate the timing and potential of any settlement.
+While some cases can be resolved in as little as six months, the facts of each case will dictate the timing and potential of any settlement.

 - If a settlement is agreed upon, after all the liens and attorney fees and case costs have been paid, you can receive the net proceeds as either a lump-sum payment or in a structured settlement, where the proceeds are paid over an agreed-upon timeframe.

 - If a settlement cannot be reached by the parties involved, the case will likely proceed to trial.

 More often than not, Chicago car accident lawsuit cases settle before going to trial.
 However, there is a small chance your case could go to trial.
 Your Chicago car accident lawyer will be there to help you every step of the way regardless of which route your case could take.

 Receiving Compensation for your Chicago Car Accident